LCAD-UFES/carmen_lcad/src/voice_interface/libvoice_google/ReadMe.md

   - Make sure that billing is enabled for your project.
 [Learn how to enable Billing](https://cloud.google.com/billing/docs/how-to/modify-project)

   - Enable the APIs.
-In this case, "Cloud Text-to-Speech API" and "Cloud Speech API" (for Speech-to-Text features).
-[Search the API and enable it](https://console.cloud.google.com/apis/library?project=voice-iara&folder&organizationId)
+First, access the [search page]((https://console.cloud.google.com/apis/library?project=voice-iara&folder&organizationId), select the project in the top bar, and search for "Cloud Text-to-Speech API".
+Click the banner and select activate in the next page.
+Repeat the process, but this time search for "Cloud Speech API" to activate the  Speech-to-Text API.

   - Set up authentication:
   -- Go to the [Create Service Account Key](https://console.cloud.google.com/apis/credentials/serviceaccountkey?_ga=2.62067500.-1617484999.1535991245) page in the GCP Console. (*Menu(≡) ->  API&Services -> Credentials*)